iZeaoGamer/GalacticPE/major.md

 - Added $ sign to Balance: section on SkyBlock Adventure, and OG OP Factions.

 - Scoreboards for OG OP Factions and SkyBlock will now instantly spawn, instead of next scheduler.

+- Add type hints to all Network::class functions.

+- Added new function to Network::class updateScoreboard().
+This function allows basic loading statuses of scoreboards globally.
+There's a $lobby parameter, where if you're in the lobby, it'll use the lobbies scoreboard.
+If not, it'll detect that you're not on a lobby server.
+This is all automatic, meaning it'll automatically detect whether or not the server's a lobby without changing through various of codes and functions.

+- Added new static function to Network::class: isValidIP.
+This function checks whether or not the IP is valid.

+- Added new static function to Network::class: is is_valid_domain_name().
+This function checks whether or not the domain is valid.

+- Added a brand new feature called "Particles status".
+How this works:

+So what particle statuses do, is the particles communicate with the server's status, and to check whether or not they're online.
+As you can see in the screenshot, there's a dark red, and a light green.
+As you could probably tell, Light green means the server's online, whereas dark red means the specific server is offline.
+It detects all this from a Slapper/NPC, and ports it to Particles.
+This is a very unique way to know, and to detect if you can't see the name properly (somehow).
+It's also useful for cool color particles.

+- Fixed crash when joining the lobbies.

+- Fixed major server freezing / crash bugs to do with Particles status.

+- Added Multi-server support to Particles status.

+- Fixed crash when trying to receive a faction's name that never existed.

+- Added new parameter: $loading to UpdateManager::updatePublicScoreboard().

+- Scoreboards will now spawn instantly on non lobby servers.
+It'll come up with the "Loading" scoreboard until the next scheduler kicks in.

+- Added new floating text, as previously stated in the first screenshot.